RohanC-82/orangeai/README.md

 # orangeai

-Track eating and lifestyle habits with Orange AI, a smart app that recognizes what foods you eat and provides suggestion on exercise and active habits.
+Track eating and lifestyle habits with Orange AI, a smart app that image recognition to check what foods you eat and provides suggestions on exercise and active habits.